We provide our pupils with a curriculum which has a wide range of opportunities, is relevant and meets their needs.

 Curriculum Cymreig is an essential part of our school ethos.
 All subjects, the Eisteddfod and extra curricular activities promote Curriculum Cymreig to make sure pupils are aware of and celebrate their Welsh heritage.

 Welsh as a second language is taught to all pupils, with all pupils studying GCSE Welsh in Upper School.
 To further support the development of pupils’ language skills, incidental Welsh is used across the school both within and outside of lessons and signage is bilingual.

 Collective Worship and Religious Education

-Religious education is provided, as a statutory requirement, for every pupil in the school.
+Religious education is provided, as a statutory requirement, for every pupil in the school and is delivered in a variety of ways, depending on the age of the pupils.
 The teaching and practice of many religions are covered.
-Meetings for collective worship are held daily.
-Religious pupils may take this opportunity to pray.

 If any parent does not wish for their child to participate in Religious Education they should contact their child’s Head of School to discuss an alternative provision.